Low-overhead quantum error correction codes with a cyclic topology: Acknowledgments

 \section{Acknowledgments}

-The authors acknowledge Alexey Ustinov for helpful discussions and comments on the manuscript.
-We acknowledge partial support from the Ministry of Education and Science of the Russian Federation in the framework of the Program of Strategic Academic Leadership “Priority 2030”.
+The authors are grateful to Alexey Ustinov for helpful discussions and critical comments on the manuscript.
+We acknowledge the support of the Russian Science Foundation (Grant No. 21-72-30026) and the Ministry of Science and Higher Education of the Russian Federation in the framework of the Program of Strategic Academic Leadership “Priority 2030” (Strategic Project Quantum Internet).